Josehower/fly.io-deployment-app-earth/README.md

    - User Frankfurt server location
    - Verify the app is running with `flyctl status`
 8. Add secrets with the database production credentials to the project (Production credentials should be secure.
 They will be needed on next steps)

    - Run `flyctl secrets set PGHOST=localhost PGDATABASE=database_name PGPASSWORD=this-should-be-a-secure-password PGUSERNAME=user_name`

 9. Stablish a shh connection with the app with `flyctl ssh console`

    - Check the secrets are correct with `printenv`
-   - Create data and run directories in the postgres volume with `mkdir /postgres-volume/data /postgres-volume/run` (create run dir probably not needed)
+   - Create data and run directories in the postgres volume with `mkdir /postgres-volume/data /postgres-volume/run`
    - Add permisions for postgres user with `chown postgres:postgres /postgres-volume/data /postgres-volume/run`
    - Switch to postgres user with `su postgres -`
    - Initialize database with `initdb -D /postgres-volume/data`